BaltimoreBolts/baltimorebolts.github.io/_pages/sponsors.md

                         <img src="/assets/img/sponsors/abell-foundation.png" class="d-flex img-fluid mx-auto mb-2 rounded"/>
                     </div>
                     <div class="col-md">
                         <p class="card-text">The Abell Foundation is committed to supporting children and youth who are educationally vulnerable while also preserving educational options that serve advanced learners.
-For 3 years, they have supported the Bolts as an after-school program which helps fill the gaps in school-day offerings.</p>
+For several years, they have supported the Bolts as an after-school program which helps fill the gaps in school-day offerings.</p>
-                        <a href="https://www.abell.org/education" class="btn btn-primary w-100 text-light bg-theme">Organization Website</a>
+                        <a target="_blank" href="https://www.abell.org/education" class="btn btn-primary w-100 text-light bg-theme">Organization Website</a>
                     </div>
                 </div>
             </div>